 Morrisey believes West Virginia must continue to invest in its infrastructure to meet the needs of its citizens and businesses.
 For West Virginia to reach its potential, it must improve its roads, bridges, dams, and high-speed internet capacity.
 As Attorney General, Morrisey reached a record-breaking settlement with Frontier Communications that required the company to invest $150 million into the state’s high-speed internet infrastructure.
 As U.S. Senator, he will promote the state and encourage new private sector companies to locate here.

 Growing up in a working-class family gave Morrisey an appreciation for how to stretch a dollar.
 As Attorney General, he has worked to protect taxpayer dollars, voluntarily returning over $40 million to the state general fund and state agencies.
 In 2016, Morrisey initiated the first-ever disability fraud unit in the Attorney General’s office, saving taxpayers $4.4 million in the first 15 months.
 As U.S. Senator, Morrisey will work to promote additional federal-state partnerships to combat fraud, waste, and abuse.

 With the country’s debt spiraling out of control under President Obama, Morrisey wants to permanently curb Washington’s appetite for spending.
-Morrisey supports a Balanced Budget Amendment to the U.S. Constitution to force Washington to balances its books just like West Virginia families do every day.
+Morrisey supports a Balanced Budget Amendment to the U.S. Constitution to force Washington to balance its books just like West Virginia families do every day.